syncfusion-content/blazor-docs/blazor/diagram/connectors/customization.md

 * To set the border stroke color, stroke width, and stroke dash array for the target decorator, use `StrokeColor`, `StrokeWidth`, and `StrokeDashArray`.

-* To set the size for source and target decorator, use width and height property.
+* To set the size for source and target decorator, use width and height properties.

 The following code example illustrates how to customize the appearance of the decorator.